 Fulfillment strategies should be thought of as tools to help you increase sales.
 The cost is not as important as you might think.
 There are a variety of options for fulfillment strategies, and the right one depends on your business.

 There are many considerations for choosing a fulfillment strategy.
 First, you should define your strategy.
-Your strategy defines how you will select and process orders and when you receive shipments and ship orders.
+Your strategy defines how you will select and process orders and your shipment methods.
 The strategy also defines how you handle inventory, accountability, returns, and refunds.
+You also have to settle on whether you plan to process order fulfillment in-house, or outsource it to a 3PL company such as Shape or others like it.
+To further delve into all that, here are some points:

 Plan your shipping process